rlawrenc/cosc_404/labs/README.md

 ## Submission Guidelines for Assignments

 ### Assignment Submission Rules
 All assignments will be collected and marked using Canvas unless otherwise noted.
 Labs are released on GitHub classroom.
-Make sure to commit and push your lab to GitHub and then submit the URL of your repository on Canvas.
+Make sure to commit and push your lab to GitHub and then submit the URL of your repository on Canvas. **Add a screenshot of your tests passing to your GitHub repository.**